 This specialized trauma and transition work has involved years of helping military members and veterans deal with the roadblocks (PTSD/trauma, identity, relationships, etc.) impacting their return to Canada after overseas deployments, and ultimately, their transition into civilian society.
 Michael’s focus on this demographic of society stemmed from his own transition into the civilian workforce from the military, and the desire to be acknowledged for the knowledge, experience, and skills he acquired from his service.

-Michael holds a Masters of Arts in Counselling Psychology and a PhD in Education, specializing in Counselling Psychology and Educational theory.
-He is currently an adjunct professor at Yorkville University and a Sessional instructor at the University of Victoria in their Counselling Psychology programs, instructing Career Counselling and Development, in addition to Trauma, Assessment, Family Therapy, and Basic Counselling Skills.
+Michael holds a Certificate in the Career Management Professional Program, a Bachelor of Science in Psychology, a Masters of Arts in Counselling Psychology, a Masters of Defence Studies, and a PhD in the Centre for Cross Faculty Inquiry in Education (specializing in Counselling Psychology and Educational theory).
+He is currently an associate instructor at Yorkville University in their General studies programs, and a Sessional instructor at the University of Victoria in their Counselling Psychology program, instructing Career Counselling and Development, in addition to Trauma, Assessment, Family Therapy, and Basic Counselling Skills.

 With a background in Executive Search, Recruitment, Human Resources and Coaching, Beth has over 15 years experience in the career development field.
 As a Career Advisor with Canada Career Counselling, Beth facilitates job transition strategies and tools for individuals in pursuit of personal growth and professional achievement.